2.1 Network & Bluetooth Configuration

 Stop the

-wpa_supplicantservice and restartwlan0systemctl stop wpa_supplicant
+wpa_supplicantservice and restartwlan0systemctl mask wpa_supplicant

 ip addr flush dev wlan0